 I’ve put together a total body warm-up that will prep you for your strength training workout and will take 10 minutes or less.
-You’ll move better, be physically and mentally ready to lift and be able to get into your workout with no time wasted.
-Find the full warm-up, with videos included, here.
+You’ll move better, be physically and mentally ready to lift, and be able to get into your workout with no time wasted.
+Find the full warm-up with videos here.

-During your pregnancy journey, the pelvis will be pulled into a more anterior or forward tilt.
-The posture becomes more kyphotic or rounded through the upper back, the abdominal muscles are overstretched, and the hip flexors can get very tight.
+During your pregnancy journey, the pelvis will be pulled into a more anterior, or forward, tilt.
+The posture becomes more kyphotic (rounded through the upper back), the abdominal muscles are overstretched, and the hip flexors can get very tight.

-Generally, you can follow the principle that if you feel ok on your back and are not in that position for more than a couple minutes at a time, it is probably just fine to do your exercises from that position.
-If you do feel a bit light headed, just roll to your side, sit up and breathe normally.
+Generally, you can follow the principle that if you feel OK on your back and are not in that position for more than a couple minutes at a time, it is probably just fine to do your exercises from that position.
+If you do feel a bit lightheaded, just roll to your side, sit up, and breathe normally.

-Be cautious of high-impact work, such as running, jumping or bounding.
+Be cautious of high-impact work, such as running, jumping, or bounding.
 This is mainly because it will be highly uncomfortable as the pregnancy progresses, but also because of hypermobility concerns.
 As well, your balance might not be so spot-on and you might feel a bit out of control with movements that require you to react and move quickly.

 Remember how we talked about your changing posture and the core muscles being unable to support the body as they once did?
-That, combined with additional weight gained, means the pressure of the fetus in the bowl of the pelvic floor muscles, doesn’t make for an optimal running experience.
+That, combined with additional weight gained, means the pressure of the fetus in the bowl of the pelvic floor muscles doesn’t make for an optimal running experience.

 And seriously, won’t it be totally annoying to have to plan your run to make frequent bathroom breaks along the way?
-Walk a ton, use metabolic resistance training, spin it out, and come back to the running postpartum with adequate recovery time (we’ll save that talk for another time).
+Walk a ton, use metabolic resistance training, spin it out, and come back to the running postpartum with adequate recovery time.
+(We’ll save that talk for another time.)

-Your mum and grandma might have been told not to lift weights or anything heavy at all in pregnancy or if they did, definitely no more than 15 pounds total.
-Times, they are a changin’!
+Your mum and grandma might have been told not to lift weights or anything heavy at all in pregnancy, or if they did, definitely no more than 15 pounds total.
+Times, they are a-changin’!

 This is completely dependent on you and your training experience with particular exercises.
 Generally speaking, the last 3–4 reps should be difficult but still allow for good form.
 Your strength levels will dictate this.

 You’ll likely have to reduce your loading for some exercises as pregnancy progresses.
-The belly might get in the way, you just can’t get a solid abdominal contraction to lift too heavy, or carrying the additional weight of the baby will be more than enough.
+The belly might get in the way, or you just can’t get a solid abdominal contraction to lift heavy, or carrying the additional weight of the baby will be more than enough.
 This is your body’s way of protecting you.
 Respect that.